 That’s right: you might save money if you claim some of the miles you drive for Uber Eats when filing taxes.

 Uber actually has tax summary information, and states: “The mileage reported on your Tax Summary is total online miles including all the miles you drove waiting for a trip, en-route to a rider, and on a trip.”

 You should talk to a tax professional or see what your tax software states, but chances are, you can deduct some of the mileage you drive on the way to starting a shift and the miles you drive in-between deliveries (when not on an active delivery).

-If you need help tracking your mileage and gig economy income, you can also use the Hurdlr app.
+If you need help tracking your mileage and gig economy income, you can also use the Everlance app, which is my personal favorite mileage and income tracking app.

 Again, consult a tax professional or the software you use, but definitely track the miles you drive for Uber Eats.
 Also track expenses like gas and any repairs so you know your true profit margin and can find some potential deductions.

 Pro Tip: Try the Upside app to save up to $0.25 per gallon!